syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/switch/EJ2_ASP.MVC/getting-started.md

 * [How to customize the switch appearance](./how-to/customize-the-appearance-of-a-switch)

-N> You can refer to our [ASP.NET MCVC Toggle Switch Button](https://www.syncfusion.com/aspnet-mvc-ui-controls/toggle-switch-button) feature tour page for its groundbreaking feature representations.
-You can also explore our [ASP.NET MVC Toggle Switch Button example](https://ej2.syncfusion.com/aspnetmvc/Button/Switch#/material) that shows you how to render the Switch in ASP.NET MVC.
+N> You can refer to our [ASP.NET MVC Toggle Switch Button](https://www.syncfusion.com/aspnet-mvc-ui-controls/toggle-switch-button) feature tour page for its groundbreaking feature representations.
+You can also explore our [ASP.NET MVC Toggle Switch Button example](https://ej2.syncfusion.com/aspnetmvc/Button/Switch#/material) that shows you how to render the Toggle Switch Button in ASP.NET MVC.